DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/add-navigation/add-bookmarks-and-a-document-map.md

 	![](../../../images/eurd-web-addbookmark-set-bookmarks-for-details.png)

 	Most of the reporting controls (for example, [Table](..\use-report-elements\use-tables.md), TableCell, [CheckBox](..\use-report-elements\use-basic-report-controls\check-box.md), etc.) supports the **Bookmark** property.
-3. Set the same label's **BookmarkParent** property to the label in the group band.
+3. Set the same label's **Parent Bookmark** property to the label in the group band.
 This arranges bookmarks into a parent-child structure reflecting the report elements' hierarchy in the Document Map.

 	![](../../../images/eurd-web-addbookmark-bookmark-parent.png)